-All pavement structures in the New Infrastructure to tie to the existing pavement at all Project Limits.
-In the event that the pavement structure for the New Infrastructure differs from that of the existing pavement, grading surfaces shall be transitioned to match seamlessly at Project Limits.
+The Contractor shall design and construct pavement structures in the New Infrastructure to tie to the Existing Infrastructure at all project limits shown on Drawing 18-A-01 in Appendix A. In the event that the pavement structure for the New Infrastructure differs from that of the Existing Infrastructure, grading surfaces shall be transitioned to match seamlessly at project limits.